The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 What Is Software License Management?

-License management is the process of documenting and tracking the software tools your organization uses and the number of end-users actively using those applications.
-That way, you can ensure you’re only paying for actively used licenses, encourage adoption of your existing stack, keep track of your SaaS spend, and reduce redundant software purchases.
+Software license management is how IT tracks which tools are in use, by whom, and whether they’re worth the spend.
+That way, you can ensure you’re only paying for actively used licenses, encourage adoption of your existing stack, and reduce redundant software purchases.

 With an enterprise software license management strategy, IT teams can: